cakephp/elastic-search/README.md

 Each `Index` object needs a correspondent Elasticsearch _index_, just like most of `ORM\Table` needs a database _table_.

-In the above example, if you have defined a class as `CommentsIndex` and the `IndexRegistry` can find it, the `$comments` will receive a initialized object with inner configurations of connection and index.
+In the above example, if you have defined a class as `CommentsIndex` and the `IndexLocator` can find it, the `$comments` will receive an initialized object with inner configurations of connection and index.
 But if you don't have that class, a default one will be initialized and the index name on Elasticsearch mapped to the class.

 ## The Index class